 Our Partners

-Hope Givers United executes its mission in India by forging direct and impactful partnerships with established local ministries, such as New Covenant Churches, led by Pastor David Chopparapu, and El-Bethel Ministries, led by Pastor Prasanth Rayapudi.
+Hope Givers United executes its mission in India by forging direct and impactful partnerships with established local ministries, such as New Covenant Churches, led by Pastor David Chopparapu.
 This collaborative approach ensures that investments are channeled through trusted leaders who possess an intimate understanding of the community's specific needs, cultural context, and logistical challenges.
 By partnering with these indigenous bodies, Hope Givers United effectively funds and supports critical work—including the construction of essential church infrastructure, providing monthly food and medical aid for widows, supplying shelter and education for orphans, and developing vocational opportunities—allowing the local ministries to sustain and expand their profound commitment to serving the most vulnerable populations in their regions.

 New Covenant